theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

-The Xtract Universal BW Cube data source component was developed to extract data from SAP BW InfoCubes and QueryCubes (also known as BEx Queries).
+The Xtract BW Cube data source component was developed to extract data from SAP BW InfoCubes and QueryCubes (also known as BEx Queries).

 After the definition of a BW Cube data source the following screen pops up: